KNOWLEDGE AND THE KNOWER—

 Knowledge itself is a tad more elusive and slippery to define.
 Lest we forget that entire epistemologically-flavored academic courses (TOK included) have been developed to explore what knowing is.

 TOK students were introduced to traditional approaches to knowledge in the Student knowledge claims activity.
 They explored the difference between knowledge by description and knowledge by acquaintance in the Knowing that and knowing how written assignment.
-They also grappled with the strengths, and some of the inherent limitations, of the notion of Justified True Belief.
+They also grappled with the strengths, and some of the inherent limitations, of the notion of Justified True Belief and Good and bad explanations.

 In short—even at this very early stage of the TOK course—students will have developed a sense of what knowledge is and how knowledge is acquired.
 They recognize the value of relentlessly asking “How do we know that?”